derkork/simplegen/README.md

 * ``template.j2`` - at least one template

 ## Running through the command line
-You can invoke the code generator by running:
+To use the generator through the command line, [download the latest version](https://github.com/derkork/simplegen/releases/latest) from GitHub.
+Then you can invoke the code generator by running:

 ```
 java -jar simplegen-<version>.jar --sourceDirectory <path to input structure> --outputDirectory <path for generated files>